6egic/smart-contract-audit-in-practice/readme.md

 ## Overview of audit
 Start of by declaring the practitioner/author of the audit and the time of execution. <br>
+Notice the rader about the intents of the audit, which does not guarantee bugfree code but highlights of any area of weakness <br>
 Following above should be an overview of all the smart contracts in question. <br>
 Make sure to touch upon the purpose of the miscellaneous smart contracts and a link to their existence.